About Margaret McGriff

 So what’s the moral of this story?

-That kid who loved to create before anyone told them it wasn’t practical?
+The kid who loved to create before anyone told them it wasn’t practical?
 They were right.